Ferrite-FEM/FerriteViz.jl/docs/src/index.md

-# FerriteVis.jl
+# FerriteViz.jl

-FerriteVis.jl is a small package to visualize your Ferrite.jl results.
+FerriteViz.jl is a small package to visualize your Ferrite.jl results.
 Currently all Makie backends are supported and thus, you can visualize your results in a GLMakie window, inside Pluto/Jupyter notebooks via WGLMakie and produce nice vector graphics with
 CairoMakie.